Frogtwitter: Notable members and adjacencies

 These personalities often boast many thousands of online followers.

 Anarchist Cody Wilson is said to engage with Frogtwitter, and, according to Jacobin, Frogtwitter is adjacent to incel subculture.
 The Baffler brings up Frogtwitter's adjacency to the neoreactionary movement.
 Joshua Molloy and Eviane Leidig make note of the close relationship between the Right Wing Bodybuilder (RWBB) movement and Frogtwitter.
-According to a friend of Spectator writer Grayson Quay Tucker Carlson's writers 'literally live' on frogtwitter.
-Adam Ellwanger writes that Frogtwitter has its own publications in the form of IM-1776, Man’s World, and The Asylum, Ellwanger also mentions the Passage Prize, an art competition organized by "L0m3z" that aims to "to revive the tradition of poetry, visual art, and fiction among the online Right".
+Molloy also reports that it is rumored within Frogtwitter that JD Vance (who follows Bronze Age Pervert and Raw Egg Nationalist on X) is exposed to their ideas.
+According to a friend of Spectator writer Grayson Quay, Tucker Carlson's writers 'literally live' on frogtwitter.